TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 24. Josh Allen, QB, Buffalo Bills

 The clear top-overall QB in fantasy football this year showed his ability, yet again, to score 30 or more PPR fantasy points in multiple games this season.
 He did so three times, with eight games of 20 or more points.
-A player that can put up 35 points at any position is incredibly valuable in fantasy football.
+A player who can put up 35 points at any position is incredibly valuable in fantasy football.

 He did so with very little help from his pass-catchers.
 If the Bills snag an upgrade at WR, Allen's ceiling could be even higher in 2026.